RazzaNoonan/LibraryApp/README.md

-    4. ionic serve
+    4. ionic serve - **If it doesn't work** 'npm install --legacy-peer-deps' and then it should work
 ```

 ## Minimum Project Requirments

-Confirm and demonstrate how you have met all minimum project requirments:

-* The project, including code and documentaion, will be fully contained in the provied Git repo.
+* Git Repository Usage: All project code and documentation are fully contained within the provided Git repository.
-* The project **MUST** contain a working Ionic Angular app which matches the app you chose.
+* Ionic Angular App: The project consists of a working Ionic Angular app that aligns with the chosen application concept.
-* The Ionic app must include the use of the Angular Router, Connection to a Backend service such as Firebase or Supabase, Use of a Capacitor native plugin.
+**Key Features:**
+* Angular Router: Utilized for navigation between different pages of the app.
+* Backend Connection: Integrated with Firebase for backend services including data storage and retrieval.
+* Capacitor Plugin: Planned integration of a Capacitor native plugin for scanning books ISBN number and finding them (further details in the Roadblocks section).
-* The app must not resemble in any way an app you have previously developed for another module or are currently developing for any project.
+* Originality: The app is unique and does not resemble any previously developed apps for other modules or projects.
-* The code MUST compile.
-30% grade reduction if code does not compile when I issue the ionic serve command.
-* The application code must be formatted in a consistent and standard way.
-* The code must contain comments.
-One comment per class, method and variable at minimum.
-* There must be two commits per week minimum (Note: Should be many commits per day coding).
-* The documentation and commentary must be free of a grammar and speling mistakes.
+* Code Compilation: The code is structured to compile without errors.
+(Note: Currently facing issues with ionic serve due to Capacitor integration, further discussed in the Roadblocks section.) - use "npm install --legacy-peer-deps" to fix
+* Code Formatting and Comments: The application code adheres to standard formatting conventions and includes comments for classes, methods, and variables.

 ## Project Requirments above and beyond

-Discuss any application features or design elements that show you went above and beyone basic requirments.
+**Enhanced Features**
+*Advanced Search Functionality: Implemented a sophisticated book search feature using ISBN numbers.
+Example ISBNs to search use: 978-3-16-148410-0, 978-0-596-52068-7.
+* Interactive User Interface: Developed an intuitive and user-friendly interface, providing a seamless user experience.
+* Real-time Data Sync: Enabled real-time data updates from Firebase, ensuring up-to-date information is always presented to the user.

 ## Application Architecture

-Discuss in detail how the application is structured.
-List all pages and their purpose.
-List their methods and what they do.
-Discuss what structures are used to store data object.

-Add a screenshot of the application architecture.
+**Structure Overview**
+Pages and Their Purposes:
+* Home Page: Serves as the landing page and entry point to the app.
+* Search Page: Allows users to search for books using ISBN numbers.
+* Details Page: Displays detailed information about selected books.
+* Methods and Functionalities:
+* searchBook(isbn): Searches for books based on ISBN.
+* getBookDetails(id): Retrieves and displays detailed information about a book.
+* Data Structures: Utilizes Angular services and models to manage and store book data objects.
+Screenshot
+(application architecture here)
 ## Roadblocks and Unfinished Functionality

-Discuss the issues you faced with creating your application.
-Provide possible solutions to these issues.
-What would you have done differently if you had to do this again?
-What did you not get finished?
+**Challenges Faced**
+* Capacitor Integration Issues: Encountered difficulties integrating Capacitor, specifically with ionic serve.
+This has stoped testing on native platforms.
+* Solution Attempts: Tried various dependency resolutions, including using --force and --legacy-peer-deps flags.
+Unfinished Functionality
+* Capacitor for Enhanced Book Search: Intended to use Capacitor for accessing native device features to scan ISBN codes directly, enhancing the book search functionality.
+Reflective Thoughts
+If Done Again: Would allocate more time for dealing with Capacitor integration and its dependencies.
+Future Plans: Aim to resolve Capacitor issues for implementing the native scanner feature.
+**note** Was talking to class mates who had similar problems and they just created a new project but i was getting errors i could fix when i tried this

 ## Resources